The summer months mean lots of outdoor activities and lots of insects. A bottle of bug repellent is a necessity if you love to be outdoors.

 - Dried herbs: peppermint, spearmint, citronella, lemongrass, catnip, lavender, etc.

 - Boil 1 cup of water and add 3-4 TBSP of dried herbs total in any combination from the above.
-A great mixture is: peppermint, spearmint, catnip and lavender, and also throw in a couple of dried cloves.
+A great mixture consists of peppermint, spearmint, catnip and lavender, and also throw in a couple of dried cloves.

 - Mix well, cover and let cool (covering is important to keep the volatile oils in!)